 - Overseas Private Investment Corporation in arbitration and litigation of dispute concerning breach of an insurance claim settlement agreement.

-- An investment firm in two BIT cases against the Government of Laos arising under the ICSID Additional Facility Rules and the UNCITRAL Rules.
+- An investment firm in two BIT cases against the Government of Laos under the ICSID Additional Facility Rules and the UNCITRAL Rules.

 - Alternative asset managers in arbitration of a dispute arising out of partnership and employment agreements.